Picture Canyon (Colorado): Paleo-Indian

 Projectile points found in the Comanche National Grasslands are estimated to be 12,000 years old, evidence of Paleo-Indian hunters.

 Plains Archaic Period

 Rock shelters have been found in Picture Canyon and other nearby locations by hunter-gatherers from the Plains Archaic Period, from 250 B.C. to A.D.
 500. Most of the shelters were near sources of water and faced south, which would have been warmed by the sun in the winter.
 Material goods found in the shelters include metates and manos, stitching awls, abraders, hammerstones, knives, and scrapers.
 Some of the rock shelters contained rock art.

 Plains Woodland Period

 While there is some evidence of rock shelter inhabitation by the Plains Woodland culture, the primary evidence is found in open-air sites.
-Dwellings were simple structures made of stone slaps or brush.
+The dwellings were simple structures made of stone slaps or brush.
 Some sites show evidence of farming.
 Material goods found include corner-notched projectile points used for bow and arrow hunting and cord-marked Woodland grit-tempered pottery.